 IDB Programs and Services

-The Iowa Blindness Empowerment and Independence Center (IBEIC) is an intensive Vocational Rehabilitation training program for adults who are blind or low vision.
+The Orientation Center (OC) is an intensive Vocational Rehabilitation training program for adults who are blind or low vision.
 Located in Des Moines, the Center provides in-depth, comprehensive blindness training for students to live and work independently.

 The Business Enterprises Program (BEP) provides opportunities for legally blind clients of the Vocational Rehabilitation program to manage their own businesses.
 These blind entrepreneurs manage a wide variety of food-service operations, including restaurants, coffee bars, vending locations, highway rest area vending sites, and catering.
 These businesses can be found at federal, state, county, municipal, and private locations throughout Iowa.